-This advice surely seems counter-intuitive but it actually helps avoid water stains.
+This advice surely seems counter-intuitive, but it helps avoid water stains.
 So, place a towel inside the shoes and spray a thin layer of water evenly on the surface of the shoes.
-Now, scrub the stained area with a nail brush.
+Now, scrub the stained area with a nailbrush.

 To make the stain marks fade, it is best to work around the edges of the stain, in particular.
 Then, blot the water with a damp cloth.
 This is done to help the shoes dry evenly, thereby eliminating the chances of developing water stains.

-Allow the shoes to dry in a cool, well-ventilated area; do not place them in front of fire or direct heat as it may cause uneven drying.
-In addition, quick drying can leave the surface rough.
+Allow the shoes to dry in a cool, well-ventilated area; do not place them in front of the fire or direct heat as it may cause uneven drying.
+Also, quick drying can leave the surface rough.
 Placing the shoes in bright sunlight is also not advisable as it shall fade the color.

 You can insert cedar shoe trees, though to ensure that the shoes dry evenly and stay in shape as well.
 Finally, when the shoes dry completely, you can brush them using a suede brush.